rtanwani123/fictional-retail-ai-projects/README.md

 This repository contains a collection of AI/ML projects designed to demonstrate strategic approaches to solving retail challenges.
 The projects focus on high-level solutions, workflows, and methodologies that can be applied in business contexts for learning and experimentation.

+Each project includes **sample input data** to illustrate concepts and workflows.

 ---

 ## Projects Overview